davnn/fastpaced-articles/beautiful-interpolation/index.md

 \right)
 $$

-We can solve that system of linear equations progressively from top to bottom.
+We can solve that system of linear equations progressively from top to bottom without having to invert the matrix.
 In contrast to the other interpolation methods the basis now looks like:

 $$B = \{1, (x - x_0), (x - x_0)(x - x_1), \ldots, \prod_{i=0}^n(x - x_i)\}$$